kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 Mr. Backster hooks up his electrodes and eventually notices that the polygraph machine indicated the electrical resistance/conductance of his office plant deviated in response to his mere intention of harming the plant.
 You read that correctly.
-The plant was obviously aware of Mr. Backster's very intentions to do something to the plant that would substantively affect its well-being.
-At the time, there was no known scientific basis for such a phenomenon as plant awareness to ANY extent, much less to the extent of being super-humanly aware of a person's very thoughts as Mr.
+The plant was obviously aware of Mr. Backster's very intentions to do something to the plant that would substantively affect its well-being because it responded BEFORE Backster's intended action was ever performed!
+At the time, there was no known scientific basis for such a phenomenon as plant awareness to ANY extent, much less to the extent of being super-humanly aware of a person's very thoughts as Mr. Backster observed.
-Backster observed.
 Today, quantum physics may offer a scientific explanation for what is happening...and then again, it may not.

 Fast-forward to 2006 when Mythbusters television program decided they would investigate the validity of Mr. Backster's observations (Title: Deadly Straw, Season number: 4, Episode number: 22, Air date: September 6, 2006).
 When Mythbusters